Build a professional affiliate website, try DreamHost for less than $3 →

 Different programs → different payouts → wildly different earning vibes.

-• Beginners burn out because you need so many sales
+- Beginners burn out because they need *so many* sales

 (I had a literature/book/comics blog in the past, and girrrl, I had to sell 100 f*cking books/comics as an Amazon affiliate to make my first $20 💀💀💀 Do not recommend.
-Everrrr.)
+Everrrr.
+Had to vent, sorry.)

 (Tech, software, tools)

-• This is the sweet spot for beginners
+- This is the sweet spot for affiliate beginners

 (SaaS tools, website builders, hosting, memberships)